zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Wed, Apr 6
+Fri, Apr 8
 =========

 Objectives
 ------------
-- Be able to describe the phenomenon of *resonance*.
+- Be able to describe the phenomenon of *acoustib*.
 - Be able to explain standing waves

 Agenda